Combinatorial descriptions of biclosed sets in affine type: Main result

 \section{Main result}

 This is a paper about Coxeter groups, affine root systems, and the weak order.
-In this section, we state our main result as quickly as possible for the reader who is already familiar with these concepts.
+In this section, we state our main results for the reader who is already familiar with these concepts.
 We will give a more gentle introduction in \Cref{sec:NiceIntro} by explaining what our results say in type $\tA$.
 We define all of our terminology in \Cref{Background} and prove our main theorem in \Cref{sec:AffineModels}.
+In \Cref{sec:separable}, we describe which of our biclosed sets are weakly separable.
 In \Cref{sec:combinatorial}, we expound on what our results mean for types $\tB$, $\tC$ and $\tD$.